AKDN in India - AKDN

 Economic Development

-AKF has established more than 5,000 self-help groups to increase financial inclusion
+AKF has established self help groups that increase financial inclusion for 32,500 members

 New default alt